 Second, the aviation sector may not be as appealing to new recruits, as was the case in the past.
 Many people in the Generation Y and Generation Z age groups may be attracted by firms perceived to be operating in more dynamic industries, such as, start-ups in the IT sector, characterised by potentially very large returns and the excitement of working in "cutting-edge" positions.
-Furthermore, the aviation industry may be seen as not as "green" as other industries given its contribution to greenhouse gas emissions.
-Young recruits may prefer to work in industries considered to be better for the environment.

 Finally, given the rapid changes in technology, risks in aviation education and training may be rising.
 Labor in this industry may be replaced by technology, as key positions, such as air traffic control, are transformed due to technology.
-Unless training organisations are at the cutting edge of technology, it may be that the skills and education gained by students will be obsolete in the near future.